 Just imagine decorating your lounge like a magical dining room: a long, wooden dining table full of unusual, magical foods.
-You could even place a chair at the top of the room with a large, familiar-looking witches hat placed on top.
+You could even place a chair at the top of the room with a large, familiar-looking witch hat placed on top.
 Maybe it will tell you which house you belong in...

-Spooky fact: Although we know a certain young wizard has an owl for a pet, owls actually made terrible pets.
+Spooky fact: Although we know a certain young wizard has an owl for a pet, owls actually make terrible pets.
 They are wild animals and will really injure you if not handled properly! (thesprucepets.com)

 3. Happy Halloween wallpaper for a Day of the Dead party